Our library has two types of Elementary Functions, so far:

 - Quadratic functions

-Unless the linear function is actually a constant function (which is a linear function), the linear function has exactly one zero.
+Unless the linear function is actually a constant function (which is a linear function), linear functions have exactly one zero.
 We can identify this unique zero by setting the formula equal to \(0\) and solving.
 This is accomplished by combining like terms and isolating the variable on one side of the equation.

 We have seen one approach to identifying zeros of quadratic functions.